Emergency Teach-In: Buddhists Wage Peace in Korea

 Wanna know how you can support fierce and inspiring Korean movements — not only to resist militarization, but to unify the peninsula, heal trauma that separates families and loved ones, and ultimately end all wars?

-Join BPF for a special teach-in on Thursday, August 17, generously offered by rad friends from Hella Organized Bay Area Koreans (HOBAK) — an intergenerational, U.S.-based social justice group focusing on Korean diaspora and solidarity.
+Sign up for BPF’s emergency teach-in on Korea recorded Thursday, August 17.
+This class was generously offered by rad friends from Hella Organized Bay Area Koreans (HOBAK) — an intergenerational, U.S.-based social justice group focusing on Korean diaspora and solidarity.

-Bring a square or two of blue paper and join a live origami lesson for folding blue butterflies — a symbol of the growing peace movement in Korea.
+Join us in origami to fold blue butterflies — a symbol of the growing peace movement in Korea.

 Dispel Ignorance & Delusion:

-Read up before or after to learn more about the situation.
+Read up to learn more about the situation.

 Marie Choi is a member of Hella Organized Bay Area Koreans, a political community of Koreans in the Bay Area.
 She is also a mama, researcher, and radio producer.
 She likes cooking, swimming, and children’s audio books.